Moldova–Russia relations: 2022

 On 30 September, after the annexation referendums in Russian-occupied Ukraine and the Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts, Sandu declared that the 2022 Russian invasion of Ukraine had "dramatically affected" relations between Moldova and Russia.

 On 10 October, amid a series of Russian missile strikes over Ukrainian cities, the Moldovan Minister of Foreign Affairs and European Integration Nicu Popescu announced that three Russian missiles had breached Moldovan airspace.
 Popescu strongly condemned this and said that Russia's ambassador to Moldova had been summoned as a result of this incident.
 Later, on 31 October, Russia launched a new wave of missile strikes over Ukraine.
 One of the Russian missiles was taken down by a Ukrainian air defence system and crashed into Naslavcea, a village within the territory of Moldova.
 Although windows of some residential buildings on the village were shattered, no casualties were reported.
 Moldovan authorities strongly condemned this new wave of Russian strikes.
 On 5 December, as a result of another Russian wave of attacks against Ukraine, a missile fell near the city of Briceni within Moldova's territory.
-On 14 January 2023, due to yet another wave of missile strikes, another missile fell into the Moldovan village of Larga, violating Moldova's airspace.
-Russia violated Moldovan airspace once again on 10 February.
-On 16 February 2023, a missile violated the airspace of Moldova and the Moldovan police found missile debris in Larga once again.